The Last Good Angel

 He shakes his head.
 “It will be too late by then.”

 Gabriel rests a hand on his shoulder.
 The pressure and the heat of his touch is almost too much to bear.
 “You’ll need your weapons.
-Forged in the fires of Heaven, they’re the only weapons that can kill a demon.”
+Heaven’s weapons.”

 “Study the teenage behaviour before you go,” Michael says.
 “You need to fit in.”